Srideep-Adak/DataSense-AI/README.md

 ### 💬 2.
 Natural Language Query

-Interact with your dataset using plain English.
+Interact with your dataset using plain English instead of writing code.

-DataSense converts natural-language questions into data operations and returns results based on the actual dataset.
+DataSense-AI processes natural-language questions and performs the required data operations on the uploaded dataset.

 **Example queries:**